-The Strategic Director and Deputy Chief Executive is responsible for the other information.
-The other information comprises the information included in the in the Statement of Accounts, the Narrative Report, the Annual Governance Statement other than the financial statements, and our auditor's report thereon.
+The Chief Finance Officer is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts, other than the financial statements, and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.